What's happening in your neighborhood? A Weakly Supervised Approach to Detect Local News: Methodology

 \section{Methodology}

-\subsection{Problem formulation}
+\subsection{Problem Formulation}

-As we mentioned earlier, we define serving local news to the users as a two-step process, (1) detecting whether an article is a local news article, (2) determining the geolocation of the article to be served to the right audience.
-These two tasks form the basis for informing users about their city/county/state. \textit{\textbf{We define local news as news articles that impact a specific segment of users at the city/county/state level.}} Our approach to determining local news is to develop a scalable multi-lingual local news classifier trained on a weakly supervised dataset.
-We will discuss various techniques used to curate the weakly supervised training dataset in Section \ref{sec:datasetprep}.
+In Section \ref{sec:challenges}, we highlighted the need for thorough content analysis to determine the local relevance of news articles.
+For our purposes, we define \textit{local news} as articles that have an impact on a specific segment of users at the neighborhood, city, county, or state level.
+To detect local news, we propose a scalable multi-lingual classifier trained on a weakly supervised dataset.
+In Section \ref{sec:datasetcons}, we will delve into the techniques we utilized to curate this dataset.